 A new planning application is being prepared to bring forward a comprehensive mixed-use regeneration of the Fort Halstead site.
-Team members were on hand to discuss the proposals and invite comments from the local community and stakeholders.
+Team members were on hand at a Pre-application Consultation Exhibition on 12 January 2019 to discuss the proposals and invite comments from the local community and stakeholders.

 In 2015, Fort Halstead was granted planning permission for mixed-use redevelopment.
 The site’s new owners are responding to the new planning context and are seeking to bring forward a new planning application to deliver an optimised scheme when Dstl vacates the site, to enable the retention of QinetiQ on site, encourage new businesses to locate in the District and provide much-needed Housing, including affordable housing.